jlmcdonough/Software-Development-II/README.md

 To replicate the project:
 CREATE DATABASE site_db;
 USE site_db;
-GRANT SELECT, INSERT, UPDATE ON site_db.* TO 'mike'@'localhost' IDENTIFIED BY 'easysteps';
+GRANT SELECT, INSERT, UPDATE, DELETE ON site_db.* TO 'mike'@'localhost' IDENTIFIED BY 'easysteps';

 Project was done by Joseph McDonough, Matthew Parisi, and Chris Pellerito